SAP/cloud-mta-build-tool/docs/docs/configuration.md

 # all files with the"txt" extension and the "mtaignore" folder within the "myfolder" directory.

 ```
-From MBT v1.2.25 version, build-parameters ignore attribute will be upgraded to support [Full Glob Pattern](https://en.wikipedia.org/wiki/Glob_(programming)).
+From MBT 1.2.25 version, the `build-parameters ignore` attribute will be upgraded to support [full glob pattern](https://en.wikipedia.org/wiki/Glob_(programming)).
 Wildcards, such as `*`,`!`,`?` can be used to match characters.

-You can package specified content by using negation pattern `!`
+By using negation pattern `!` in the `build-parameters ignore` attribute, because `not ignore` equal to `include`, it means you can select specified content into the package.

 For example: